 You live alone, and over the years your circle of family and friends has grown smaller.
-Because of the pandemic, you have even less contact with people and aren’t able to go and do like you used to.
 You start sleeping more and doing less.
 Without realizing it, you develop clinical depression.
 With an AWV, your provider’s office catches the depression early and starts medication and recommends online support groups, wellness programs, and possibly therapy.

 These are just a few examples of how an Annual Wellness Visit can help you and your provider recognize, treat, and prevent common health issues.

 An AWV can take as little as 15-20 minutes and it’s a covered service with a $0 copay with an in-network provider.
 Most are performed by a trained member of your provider’s clinical staff and they include measurements of height, weight, and blood pressure, a review of any specialists you see, screenings for memory loss and depression, a review of screenings you may need (mammogram, colon cancer, etc.), a fall risk assessment, and an immunization review.

 When you schedule your appointment, your primary care provider’s office may be able to gather some of this information over the phone—like whether you’ve had screenings or immunizations already.
 But you should bring a list of any specialists, medications, and immunizations (especially if you got them at your pharmacy or another provider’s office) with you to your AWV.

 AWVs are different from your annual physical exams.
 Your annual physical exam is a more extensive exam performed by your doctor; it usually includes bloodwork and other tests.